tc39/how-we-work/how-to-participate-in-meetings.md

 _How to use_:

-We use Google Hangouts to facilitate remote attendance, unless another solution is deemed a better fit for the situation.
+We use Jitsi (hosted on [8x8](https://8x8.vc)) to facilitate remote attendance, unless another solution is deemed a better fit for the situation.
 The link will be posted on a meeting by meeting basis.
-To attend, use the link posted at the top of the TC39 IRC delegates channel.
+To attend, use the link posted at the top of the delegates Matrix channel.

 ## Tips